 Wilkes University and King's College, through Barnes & Noble College Booksellers, Inc., operate a joint bookstore facility on South Main Street, adjacent to Public Square.
 The "academic superstore" is designed to meet the needs of students as well as the community at large.
 The store features full textbook services -- both new and used; a full selection of general trade books; a local authors section, a full-service Starbucks Café and lounge chairs and tables.
 It also houses a "spirit" shop featuring logo merchandise for Wilkes University.
-A full selection of textbooks, supplies, and logo merchandise is available for purchase on the Barnes & Noble web site, www.bncollege.com
+For off-campus and on-line students, a full selection of textbooks, supplies, and logo merchandise is available for purchase on the Barnes & Noble web site, www.bncollege.com